amitbashan/lua-deserializer/README.md

 * Instruction operation code is a byte instead of 6 bits
 * Instruction argument B is a byte instead of 9 bits
 * Instruction argument C is a byte instead of 9 bits
-* Instruction argument Bx is 16 bits instead of 18 bits
+* Instruction argument Bx is 2 bytes instead of 18 bits

 ### Purpose